Maximum drawdown, recovery, and momentum: Conclusion

 \section{Conclusion}

 In this paper, we introduce alternative ranking criteria using maximum drawdown and recovery, and test their predictability on asset price by implementing monthly momentum and weekly contrarian strategies.
-Not limited to maximum drawdown and successive recovery, the selection rules consider composite indices with cumulative return, maximum drawdown and recovery.
-Additionally, the alternative portfolios are tested in SPDR US sector ETF pool, US S\&P 500 universe and South Korea KOSPI 200 market.
+Not limited to maximum drawdown and successive recovery, the selection rules include composite indices with cumulative return, maximum drawdown, and recovery.
+Additionally, the alternative portfolios are tested in South Korea KOSPI 200 universe, SPDR U.S. sector ETFs, and U.S. S\&P 500 universe.

-In all the market universes, the alternative selection rules exhibit better predictability on asset price and produces more persistent forecast.
-For example, performances of the alternative strategies are superior to and less volatile than that of the benchmark strategies.
+In all the market universes, the alternative selection rules exhibit more robust predictability on asset price by obtaining more persistent profits.
+For example, the alternative strategies are superior in profitability and volatility to the benchmark strategies.
 Additionally, the category of the best selection rule in each time scale is consistent in various market universes.

-In a weekly scale, performances for contrarian portfolios are improved by using the recovery-related measures, i.e., smaller recovery in the estimation period expects stronger reversion.
-The R, the CR and the CMR contrarian portfolios show outperformance over the traditional contrarian strategy.
+In a weekly scale, the profitability of the contrarian portfolios is improved by using the recovery-related measures, i.e., smaller recovery in the estimation period expects stronger reversion in the future.
+The R, the CR, and the CMR contrarian portfolios show outperformance over the traditional contrarian strategy.
 Moreover, the performances are less volatile.

-In a monthly scale, maximum drawdown-associated strategies outperform the traditional momentum strategy, i.e., smaller maximum drawdown produces stronger momentum.
-The CM strategy is the overall best performer in all the market universes.
-The CMR and the RM portfolios are as good as the CM strategy.
+In a monthly scale, maximum drawdown-associated strategies outperform the traditional momentum strategy, i.e., an asset with a smaller maximum drawdown delivers stronger momentum.
+In general, the CM strategy is the best performer in all the market universes.
+Additionally, the CMR portfolio and the RM portfolio are as profitable as the CM strategy.
 Similar to the contrarian cases, the portfolio performances exhibit smaller standard deviations.

-Regardless of formation period length, better risk measures of the portfolios impose that the alternative strategies are less riskier than the benchmark strategies.
-For example, the alternative portfolios tend to exhibit lower VaR, CVaR and maximum drawdown in the performances.
+Regardless of the time scales, enhanced risk measures of the portfolios indicate that the alternative strategies are less riskier than the benchmark strategies.
+For example, the alternative portfolios tend to exhibit lower VaR, CVaR, and maximum drawdown in the performance.
 The similar pattern is also observed at the level of each long/short basket.